Home / Professional Development / APS Awards / Researchers / APS Neural Control & Autonomic Regulation Section Lifetime Achievement Lecture

 The application package includes:

-• two letters of recommendation from APS members affiliated with the NCAR Section that highlight the nominee's accomplishments toward the award.
+• Two letters of recommendation from APS members affiliated with the NCAR Section that highlight the nominee's accomplishments toward the award.

 The recipient is chosen by the NCAR Section Steering Committee as a representative of the best within this discipline who has shaped our field with innovative and productive research.